XcalableMP/manual/en/align.rst

 When an asterisk symbol is given in the array reference in the align directive, the specified dimension is not distributed among the node set.
-In the sample program, the first dimension of the array a is distribute among node set p while the second dimension is duplicated.
+In the sample program, the first dimension of the array a is distributed among node set p while the second dimension is duplicated.

 .. image:: ../img/align/collapse.png